Meet the Brunel Medical School Team

 Professional Services & Technical teams

 Chris's career in marketing began over 10 years ago; he has worked in various marketing positions across private and public sectors.
 Chris’s area of expertise lies in building brands, digital and content marketing and launching new educational programmes.
-Chris was heavily involved in the successful launch of Queen Mary’s new Medical School in Malta; which welcomes its third cohort of students this year.
+Chris was heavily involved in the successful launch and development of Queen Mary’s new Medical School in Malta which welcomes its third cohort of students this year.

 As the Marketing Manager at Brunel Medical School, Chris has overall responsibility of writing and implementing the recruitment strategy.
 The main goal - to recruit a cohort of international students onto Brunel's new Medicine MBBS programme.